 Pap Smear

 Get the Pap smear done every 3 years.
-If you have HPV (a virus that leads to genital warts and many cancers, including cervical cancer) then both a Pap smear and human papillomavirus (HPV) test, should be done every 5 years.
+If you have HPV (a virus that leads to genital warts and many cancers, including cervical cancer), a Pap smear and human papillomavirus (HPV) test should be done every 5 years.

-Those who are sexually active and at high risk must be screened for gonorrhoea and chlamydia.
+Those sexually active and high-risk must be screened for gonorrhea and chlamydia.
 Your doctor might talk with you about testing for other infections.

 Mammogram